ee292d/labs/lab0/README.md

 be very similar, especially since VS Code can run on the Raspberry Pi desktop, but I do recommend at least considering investing time setting up remote access.
 The rest of this lab walks you through the steps required to log into your Pi from a laptop.
-Because some of it depends on the details of your own Wifi network it can be a bit frustrating, but once you have it working it should save you time in the end.
+Some of it depends on the details of your own Wifi network so it can be a bit frustrating, but once you have it working it should save you time in the end.

 ## Flash an SD Card